Proper Use of Escalators

 - Do not ride on an escalators' handrail, or transport items on the handrail.

-- Do not pull the handrail up from the handrail guide, or drag the handrail on the handrail guide.
+- Do not pull the handrail up from the handrail guide, or drag the handrail on

 - Do not walk up the down or down the up escalator.